Sri Guru Granth Sahib

 Sri Guru Granth Sahib (SGGS)

-SGGS is a gift to humanity and the eternal Guru for Sikhs – it aims to transform the inner mind state of a human to a divine supreme state.
-Each person has a unique spiritual development state.
+SGGS is a gift to humanity and the eternal Guru for Sikhs – it aims to transform the inner mind state and lifestyle of a human to the highest rational state.
+Each person has a unique spiritual development path.
 SGGS is a personal Guru for each individual, providing a definitive universal guide to ones own spiritual and righteous existence path.

-Uniquely, the SGGS was written directly by six of the ten Sikh Gurus – it also contains the writings of 31 other saints from diverse backgrounds who also shared the same message and experiential connection with Oneness.
+Uniquely, the SGGS was written directly by seven of the ten Sikh Gurus.
+In total it contains the writings of 35 contributors from diverse backgrounds who all shared the same message and experiential understanding of Oneness and the laws of nature.
 SGGS was finally sealed by the 10th Guru Sri Guru Gobind Singh Ji in 1708.

 The Sikh Ardas a prayer for humanity.

 A Sikh fully accepts the concept of Ik Onkar and has a daily lifestyle that embodies the universal principles and wisdom in SGGS.
 SGGS is the highest authority on Sikh lifestyle.

 The Sikh Rehat Maryada defined by the Sikh Panth provides guidelines for daily living.
 The Sri Akaal Tahkt the Sikh temporal leadership body has adopted this guideline as the standard of behaviour.
 It must not be used as a ritualistic or rigid guideline that results in practices that are contrary to SGGS universal principles.